vkumar101/software_engineer_evaluation/README.md

   Then the modal dialog should close
   And I should see a single image search result
 ```

-## Step 4.5: Bonus

-Provide automated E2E testing that verifies your implementation of the stories
-outlined above satisfy the acceptance criteria.

 ## Step 5: Request a Code Review